 One of the main reasons for their decline was the high level of poaching that took place in these countries, particularly the Democratic Republic of Congo, as civil war and unrest led to unchecked and corrupt political administration.

 What can you do to help?

-Helping Rhinos is working in many ways to ensure that rhino populations are maintained and continue to thrive.
-By continuing to work with projects on the ground and local communities we are empowering ownership and pride in conservation.
+Helping Rhinos is working in many ways to ensure that Asian and African rhino populations are maintained and continue to thrive.
+By continuing to work with conservationists and projects on the ground and local communities we are empowering ownership and pride in conservation.

 Please help us spread the word and raise awareness by sharing this information with your friends and family.
-You can become more involved through our adoption and sponsorship programmes and you are always welcome at any of our informative rhino events.
+You can become more involved through our adoption and sponsorship programmes, reading up on the latest rhino news and you are always welcome at any of our informative rhino events.